 How do they work?

 A domain works by ‘pointing’ to the server, or web host, where a website is stored.
-You can read more about web hosting in another article here.
-When a user types in a web address (domain) or visits a site via a search engine, the address redirects them to the server on which the website is hosted and the browser brings up the website.
+For more information on web hosting, please refer to another article here.
+When a user types in a web address (domain) or visits a site via a search engine, the address redirects them to the server on which the website is hosted, and the browser brings up the website.

 What are the different types of domain names?

-You will have seen many different domain name extensions, such as .co.uk, .com, .org and so on.
+You will have seen many different domain name extensions, such as .co.uk, .com, and .org, among others.
 Each one serves a different purpose, but they are all open and available to anyone who wishes to own them.

 .co.uk domains are the most relevant to Go Web, as we often build websites for companies that operate in the UK.
-If we were to build a charity website, it would probably use the .org extension. .com extensions are often used for websites or companies with a worldwide audience.
-Each country has its own domain extension.
-For example .ie for Ireland, .de for Germany and .fr for France.
+If we were to create a charity website, it would probably use the .org extension. .com extensions are often used for websites or companies with a worldwide audience.
+Each country has its own domain extension—for example, .ie for Ireland, .de for Germany and .fr for France.

-If you would like our help with a domain, please get in touch.
+If you would like our assistance with a domain, please don’t hesitate to get in touch.
 You can also find out more about our website management services here.